Ouachita Trail, Part Deux

 Final thoughts section from r/ultralight post

-One of the challenges at this time of year is your ability to read trail-sign.
+One of the challenges in winter months is one's ability to read trail-sign.
 Once the leaves have fallen, and until they have been sufficiently trampled to make the path obvious, you will need to observe sometimes subtle clues to find the trail.
 It’s blazed in blue paint, but those blazes are sometimes weathered/hard to find/often are too far apart.
 Thankfully both GaiaGPS and Far Out are quite accurate and can guide you back to the trail if (inevitably when) you get off if it.
 You’ll also develop the ability to “feel” the trail with your feet.
 The trail is firm, even when covered by leaves.
 Get off the trail by a foot or two and the accumulated dander is considerably softer.
 The trail is rocky in many parts, and sometimes the accumulated leaves hide rocks, making ankle twisting a constant threat.
 This is not a trail where you can let your eyes wander while walking.
 And finally, there are green thorny vine things that typically hide to grab your ankles and poke you.
 I would not hike this in shorts.

 And now to what you came for - Pictures (and more words.)